paulgribble/plaintext_workshop/README.md

 If you've coded in HTML and used CSS files, this is the same idea.

-The program we are going to use to perform this conversion is **pandoc**.
+The program we are going to use to perform this conversion is **Pandoc**.

 # Pandoc